If you don’t see your preferred webhook provider, you can request support for it.

 Run webhooks with Brex and ngrok

-If Brex doesn’t send the notification, check the invitee’s email, open the Brex invitation, and click Create account to accept the invitation.
+If Brex doesn’t send the notification, check the invitee’s email and accept the invitation to complete the user creation.

 Inspecting requests